 Entering and Leaving the Facility: All residents and staff must use the main entrance to the Center for entering and leaving the building.
 Fire doors and side exit doors are for emergency use only.
-Residents leaving the facility for any approved activity in the community must make sure that a Central Services staff person has checked them out on their pass or locator card on the time clock.
-Upon arrival, residents shall check in with Central Services.
-Failure to first check-in with staff prior to entering the housing unit will result in an adjustment action.
+Residents leaving the facility for any approved activity in the community must make sure that their unit staff person has checked them out on their pass or locator card on the time clock.
+Upon arrival, residents shall check in at their unit.
+Failure to first check-in with unit staff prior to entering the housing unit will result in an adjustment action.